meet the konverj/artists.

 Sergio's photography can be seen all over konverjdans's website, Facebook page and Instagram.
 He has been collaborating with the company on photography and film since the fall of 2016.

-Sean Cronin, Multi-Instrumentalist/Double Bassist/Composer
+Sean Cronin, composer/musician

 Sean Cronin (he/him), a multi-instrumentalist and formally-trained double bassist who is both a composer in the traditional sense and a songwriter in the popular sense, has worked primarily in the realm of jazz (bebop, swing, New Orleans, modern, etc.) over the last 20 years.